shoujilywork/SOD/README.md

 The Sod problem models a 1D in space and 4D in physical properties Riemann problem with a discontinuity in pressure and density, producing shock waves, rarefaction waves, and contact discontinuities.
 This solver numerically integrates the 1D Euler equations using a finite difference scheme.

-X direction is splitted into X-positive and X-negative Physical dimensions are rho, p, E, and u.
+X direction is splitted into X-positive and X-negative.
+Physical dimensions are rho, p, E, and u.

 6 cores are used to calculate derivatives.